 If you are doing a day climb, you don’t need a wilderness climbing permit.

 How do I get a wilderness climbing permit?

 For climbs starting between May 20 and September 30, 2022, you can request a wilderness climbing permit reservation 15 to two days before your planned climb.
-A reservation is required to drive into the park during peak hours (6 am to 4 pm), however, a climbing permit reservation is valid to enter the park the day of or day before your climb.
 Once in the park, you can pick up your permit in person at the issuing station in Yosemite Valley.

 You must pick-up your permit:

 Pick up your permit the day before or day of the start of your overnight climb.